jamesandersen/dotnet-on-lambda/STEP3.md

         ```

 ### Footnotes
-1. There appears to be support for the value `ANY` e.g. `Method: ANY`, however, I found this to cause issues when deploying the stack to AWS.
-I'm not yet sure what the root cause was but it resulted requests to the endpoint triggering a permission error when trying to invoke the Lambda function.
-2. Refer to the [AWS forums](https://forums.aws.amazon.com/thread.jspa?threadID=181348) for further discussion of dealing with cold start time.
+1. Refer to the [AWS forums](https://forums.aws.amazon.com/thread.jspa?threadID=181348) for further discussion of dealing with cold start time.